 However, it is recomended to contact a core dev to create the .po file for you language and then use weblate to translate.

 Translations should be merged in bulk, and not too often, to not create too large "noise" in the commit log.
-A good schedule is once per month.
-Right now, est31 manages translations.
-This section explains the neccessary steps for core devs, in the case est31 isn't around.
-You will need owner access to the hosted repo though, in order to be abled to push the "Rebase" button.
-As of Oct 2015, est31, PilzAdam, and ShadowNinja have such access.
+A good schedule is once every few months and at the start of the feature freeze.
+This section explains the necessary steps for coredevs.
+You will need owner access to the hosted repo in order to be able to push the "Rebase" button.

 Add weblate as remote:

 - Visit Repo maintenance, and lock the repository to prevent changes from users while you are editing.

 - Generate a clean history, without merge commits.
 Push the "Rebase" button on the repository.

 git log --graph weblate/masterthat it bases on upstream's master, and only has "Translated using Weblate" as additional commits, no merge commits.

 - As every weblate user can freely edit translations, there can be vandalism.
 Therefore, check the translation commits, e.g. with help from online translator services like Google Translate, other core devs, or trusted members from the community.
 It might be helpful to push the commits to your GitHub clone's branch, then you have commit http links to share.
 In the case of required changes, let them do it over the weblate interface (after you've unlocked), and start with 2. again.
 Of course, its up to you to how much you want to follow this rule, as checking changes can be quite time consuming.
 Feel free to refine your scope e.g. to new and not yet trusted contributors.